"I am glad that taking part in a trial might help others on their own cancer journey.”

 Having surgery to remove cancer of the rectum can have a major impact on how your bowels work.
 This can affect your

-This study will compare this questionnaire with a similar one to find out how well it works.
+This study compared this questionnaire with a similar one to find out how well it worked.

 How to join a clinical trial